Legend of the Ridge Route; a history of crossing the mountains between the Los Angeles Basin and San Joaquin Valley from wagon trails to Interstates

 South of Lebec the Ridge Route originally used Ralph's Ranch Road where it would have crossed into Los Angeles County.
-After entering Los Angeles County the alignment of Ridge Route crossed over what is now I-5 to the community of Gorman and Gorman Post Road.
+After entering Los Angeles County, the alignment of Ridge Route crossed over what is now Interstate 5 to the community of Gorman and Gorman Post Road.
 The first American settler in Gorman arrived in 1853 to set up a service station on the Stockton-Los Angeles Road.
 By 1858 Reed's Station was set up along the Stockton-Los Angeles Road which became Gorman's Station in 1867.
 Post Office Service began at Gorman's Station apparently in 1877.

 Looking northbound at Tejon Pass from Gorman Post Road the original alignment of the Ridge Route can be seen as the eye is directed by "END" signage.

 Continuing southward on Gorman Post Road the original Ridge Route alignment begins to approach California State Route 138 on the San Andreas Fault.
 The San Andreas Fault serves as a boundary line between the Tehachapi Mountains and Sierra Pelona Mountains.